lehrblogger/lehrblogger.com-octopress/source/_posts/2013-06-25-the-last-great-social-network.md

 thanks:
   - name: Nina
     link: "http://youngandbrilliant.net/"
-thanks_note: "for reading a draft of this post!"
+thanks_note: "reading a draft of this post!"
 ---
 [!["'The Consummation of Empire' by Thomas Cole"](/images/2013/06/The_Course_of_Empire_Consummation_Thomas_Cole_1835_1836.jpg)](http://en.wikipedia.org/wiki/File:The_Course_of_Empire_Consummation_Thomas_Cole_1835_1836.jpeg)